Nadezhda Neynsky: Career

-Member of the Bulgarian National Assembly and foreign minister of Bulgaria
+Member of the Bulgarian National Assembly and Foreign Minister of Bulgaria

 Nadezhda Mihaylova was a member of the Union of Democratic Forces (SDS) until she left in November 2012 after 21 years of membership in the party.

 She was elected to sit the 37th National Assembly (1995–1997).
 During this time she sat on the Foreign Affairs Committee and was member of the Bulgarian delegation to the Council of Europe.
-She was also chairman of the Committee for Parliamentary and Public Relations Assembly (1994–1997).

-During this time she was also vice-President of the Union of Democratic Forces.
+She was also chairman of the Committee for Parliamentary and Public Relations Assembly (1994–1997) and the vice-president of the Union of Democratic Forces.

 She was reelected in 1997 and sat in the 38th National Assembly (1997–2001).
 She was appointed Minister of Foreign Affairs in Ivan Kostov's government and held that post for four years.
 As Minister of Foreign Affairs, she strongly supported a policy of NATO integration and EU membership of her country.

 In February 1999, she was chosen as the deputy chairman of the European People's Party at the 13th Congress in Brussels, becoming the first person from Eastern Europe to hold this position.

-In March 2000, as Bulgarian Foreign Minister, Mihaylova denied having delivered a document showing an alleged plan of former Serbian president Slobodan Milosevic aimed at ethnic cleansing of Kosovo (Operation Horseshoe) to the then foreign minister of Germany, Joschka Fischer, in April 1999.
-In 2012, however, Mihaylova finally admitted to private Bulgarian channel BTV that she had handed the document regards Operation Horseshoe to the German foreign minister.
+In March 2000, as the Bulgarian Foreign Minister, Mihaylova denied having delivered a document showing an alleged plan of former Serbian president Slobodan Milosevic aimed at ethnic cleansing of Kosovo (Operation Horseshoe) to the then foreign minister of Germany, Joschka Fischer, in April 1999.
+In 2012, however, Mihaylova finally admitted to private Bulgarian channel BTV that she had handed the document regarding the Operation Horseshoe to the German foreign minister.
 During the 78-day NATO bombing of Yugoslavia, in April 1999, British Prime Minister Tony Blair travelled to Sofia praising Nadezhda Mihaylova commitment with the words: "You, Nadezhda, have become the symbol of the wider Europe – of a whole Europe – a Europe of solidarity."